jwulf/camunda-cloud-test-drive/README.md

 ![](img/get-greeting-task-type.png)

-There is no worker listening for this task type in your cluster, so we need to start one.
+There is no worker listening for the `get-greeting` task type in your cluster, so we need to start one.

 The file [workers/greeting.js](workers/greeting.js) contains a Worker handler function for a Node.js worker.